 The most family-friendly country you’ll ever revisit.

-Travelling with kids?
+Traveling with kids?
 Good for you!
 Nothing broadens the horizons like a holiday abroad.
 Thinking of where to take your family next?
 Great, the answer is holidays in Slovenia.

 But before we attempt to convince you that Slovenia is the unchallengeable champion of family holiday destinations, let’s tick the most important things off the list first.